cjdoucette/dpdk/examples/bonding/README.md

 By changing the destination IP address (perhaps a few times), you should be able to see the packets being directed to a different queue by RSS.

+### Testing Flow Director

 To test the Flow Director, you can change the packets to be BGP packets (with the following destination IP address and destination port):

     Pktgen> set ip dst 0 192.168.57.12
     Pktgen> set 0 dport 179

+### Testing VLAN Stripping

+To send VLAN packets with VLAN ID 999 (0x03e7), use these commands:

+    Pktgen> vlan 0 enable
+    Pktgen> set 0 vlanid 999

+When the packets arrived on the bonded port, you will see that it has been stripped off.

 ## Known Issues